Get ready to say goodbye to all the dirt and grime in your microwave!

-- Allowing the vinegar and water mixture to cool before removing it from the microwave to avoid burns.
+- Allow the vinegar and water mixture to cool before removing it from the microwave to avoid burns.

-- Wearing gloves to protect your hands from hot surfaces.
+- Wear gloves to protect your hands from hot surfaces.

 - Avoiding the use of metal objects in the microwave as they can cause sparks.

-- Making sure to unplug the microwave before cleaning to prevent accidental electrocution.
+- Make sure to unplug the microwave before cleaning to prevent accidental electrocution.

-- Using a microwave-safe container to hold the vinegar and water mixture to avoid breakage or leakage.
+- Use a microwave-safe container to hold the vinegar and water mixture to avoid breakage or leakage.